-Students who have attempted one semester of study who do not enrol the following semester and do not have either, an enrolment or approved leave in the current calendar year, will have their status changed to Absent Without Leave (AWOL).
+Students who have attempted one semester of study in the previous calendar year and do not have either, an enrolment or approved leave in the current calendar year, will have their status changed to Absent Without Leave (AWOL).
 These students can submit an online support request via Ask Flinders to get approval for readmission into the course.

 Students eligible for Pre-2010 student status who discontinue study without obtaining approval for leave of absence will be charged at the increased student contribution rates.

-Students commencing an undergraduate course who withdraw from their topics in the student system prior to their first census date are not eligible to take leave from study but can defer their place if their course is deferrable.
-These students must submit an online support request via Ask Flinders.
+Students commencing a course who withdraw from their topics in the student system prior to their first census date are eligible to defer the commencement of their course if their course is deferrable.
 View further information about deferring, including if the course is deferrable.

-Students (undergraduate and postgraduate coursework) who gain entry into a course midyear (semester 2) and do not have an enrolment after the census date for that semester are not eligible to apply for leave but will be able to resume their study in the course in semester one of the following academic year if they meet the commencing year's entry requirements.
+Students (undergraduate and postgraduate coursework) who gain entry into a course midyear (semester 2) and do not have an enrolment after the census date for that semester are not eligible to apply for leave but may be able to resume their study in the course in semester one of the following academic year if they meet the commencing year's entry requirements.